datopian/data-literate/README.md

 * :rocket: **Table of Contents**: quickly add a table of contents by adding a markdown heading 'Table of Contents', 'toc', or 'table-of-contents' (thanks to `remark-toc`)
 * Table rendering: TODO
 * :construction: Auto-render linked tables: auto-convert links to CSV or Excel into inline tables. [in progress]

+## Developers

+Environment variables:

+* For github communication you need to set `APP_GITHUB_KEY` with a personal access token with read permission on public repos